Green County, Kentucky

 - 1997 - The historic Downtown Greensburg district is added to the National Register of Historic Places.

-This timeline provides a concise overview of the key events in the history of Green County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Green County, Kentucky.